Computer Entertainment Rating Organization: Rating process

-Scandals, controversies, and criticisms
+Controversies and criticisms

-One month after the initial release of Atelier Meruru: The Apprentice of Arland, shipments of it were halted due to it having been mis-rated.
+One month after the initial release of Atelier Meruru: The Apprentice of Arland, shipments of it were halted due to it having been misrated.
 It was re-released a few days later with a B rating from CERO.
 Its A (All Ages) rating was revoked and it was given a B (Ages 12+) rating instead, due to some suggestive themes featured in the game.
 The game was originally rated for all ages due to Gust allegedly not providing them with the complete content of the game for them to review.

-CERO has been criticized for being stricter on content in games when compared to other rating boards, a 2020 example being The Last of Us Part II.
+CERO has been criticized for being stricter on content in games when compared to other video game rating boards, a 2020 example being The Last of Us Part II.
 Despite receiving a Z (Ages 18+ only) rating, which is the maximum rating a game could receive from CERO, it was still censored with an example being the game's sexual content, where a sex scene that is featured in the game was censored.
 In the Japanese version, the scene cuts out just a short time after both characters begin kissing, removing the nudity seen in other versions of the game.
-The game also received some censorship of its violence, as some of the gore and dismemberment seen in the game was removed in the Japanese version.
+The game also received heavy censorship of its violence, as most of the gore and dismemberment seen in the game was removed in the Japanese version.

 The Callisto Protocol's Japanese release was canceled when the game did not receive a CERO rating due to the game's violent content, and the developer refused to make any necessary changes.

+In a 2015 compilation of columns that he wrote for Famitsu magazine, video game developer and Super Smash Bros. series creator Masahiro Sakurai criticized CERO for having stricter standards on sexual content than violence, citing conflicts that he had with the board over the character models for Palutena and Wonder Pink in Super Smash Bros. for Nintendo 3DS and Wii U. According to Sakurai, the game was nearly delayed due to the developers needing to constantly revise the characters' models, which CERO considered "sexually provocative" due to the possibility that players could take upskirt shots with them.
+Sakurai claimed that these designs were never intended to be titillating, deriding CERO's demands as "ridiculous and frankly quite juvenile."